 Any mistakes in the stories recounted in this post are mine and not Hal’s.
-While the post below covers some of what was presented in Hal’s talk, I recommend watching the video of the presentation, which I’ll post when it’s available.
+While the post below covers some of what was presented in Hal’s talk, I recommend watching the video of the presentation, which is shown at the end of this post.

 ‘Danit’ada’ is the traditional Tsuut’ina greeting.